xcart/xcart-docs/_pages/kb_en/setting_up_x-cart_5_environment/choosing_data_cache_driver.md

 Another problem is the speed of the cache lookup - caching mechanism got to be fast enough to make a performance difference.
 If it is very intellegent to perform optimal eviction of the unused cached content, it will be slower than more simple mechanisms.
 So, the matter of things is such that you can't have simultaneously small and quick cache; you have to choose one single aspect.

-## Overview of the cache driver options
+## Overview of the Cache Driver Options

 In case you server has large disk space and SSD drives, and your store is having less than 100000 products, we recommend using file system cache, because it is the quickest option.
 You'll only have to configure a periodic cleanup of the cache folder at the moment of the lowest customer traffic (for example, at midnights).